April 5-7, 2017

 In my previous role, I co-oversaw a program called Social Justice Scholars, which provided opportunities for student leaders, who are passionate about social justice issues, a platform to take their passion and use it to educate their peers on issues of power, privilege, and oppression.
 With staff advising, the scholars organized and facilitated workshops, dialogues, forums, and open mics to educate their classmates and the university about social justice.
 Rather than implementing programming from a top-down, staff-to-student process, our goal was to empower students by providing them with the skills, tools, and resources that they use to develop student-led and student-centered programming to address issues on campus and in their communities.

 I am thankful for the opportunity provided to me by APIASF to attend APAHE.
-It was a unique experience to be in a room full of hundreds of passionate AAPI educators doing work to support our communities.
-In the future, I hope to continue building relationships with folks within the AANAPISI and APAHE community so that we can build a powerful AAPI community together.
+It was a unique experience to be in a room full of hundreds of passionate APIA educators doing work to support our communities.
+In the future, I hope to continue building relationships with folks within the AANAPISI and APAHE community so that we can build a powerful APIA community together.

 University of Minnesota